 In 2010, Black, his son Derek, who has since renounced white nationalism, and Duke took up residence on a South Florida news and talk radio station with a large Haitian audience.
 This bi-weekly program, hosted by the far right-wing Rense Radio Network, was the predecessor for Stormfront Radio, which now reaches North America, as well as over 100 million homes in Europe and the Middle East, daily via satellite.

 Later that same year, Stormfront introduced its now annual “Smoky Mountain Summit” near Knoxville, Tenn.
 Past speakers have included David Duke, Sam Dickson, a CCC member and well known Klan lawyer, Paul Fromm, Matthew Parrott, of the Traditionalist Youth Network (TYN), Matthew Heimbach, also of TYN, Timothy Murchoch, also known as ‘Horace the Avenger’ of White Rabbit Radio, and Freeland Roy Dunscombe, also known as ‘Truck Roy,’ Don Black’s co-host on Stormfront radio.
 Plans have already been announced to continue the summit in 2015.

 In April of 2014, the Southern Poverty Law Center published a white paper entitled “White Homicide Worldwide” documenting the nearly 100 murders committed by members of Stormfront.

-Stormfront has accumulated nearly 300,000 members as of its 20th anniversary in March of 2015.
-This growth in membership seems poised to continue, despite declining Alexa Internet traffic ratings, as the majority of the radical right continues to use the Internet as its primary source of activism.
+Stormfront had accumulated nearly 300,000 members as of its 20th anniversary as of March 2015.
+Two months later, that benchmark was officially passed.
+This growth in membership seems poised to continue, despite declining Alexa Internet traffic ratings (which measure all visitors, not just registered members), as the majority of the radical right continues to use the Internet as its primary means of activism.